Protective Stadium: Football

-The Stadium became the home of the UAB Blazers football program beginning with the 2021 season, replacing the historic Legion Field, which had served as the team's home since 1991.
+Protective Stadium became the home of the UAB Blazers football program beginning with the 2021 season, replacing the historic Legion Field, which had served as the team's home since 1991.
 The transition to a new, modern venue was considered a milestone for the program, offering enhanced facilities, a better location, and improved fan experiences.

 The Blazers played their first game at Protective Stadium on October 2, 2021, against the Liberty Flames.
 The matchup marked the official debut of the stadium and drew widespread local and regional attention, with over 35,000 fans in attendance.
 The event was viewed as a major milestone in the continued growth and revitalization of UAB’s football program, which had previously been shut down in 2014 before being reinstated in 2017.
 The move to a new, purpose-built downtown facility was seen as a symbol of the program's resurgence and long-term stability.
 For Birmingham, the opening of the stadium represented a key achievement in downtown redevelopment efforts and a renewed commitment to hosting high-profile sporting events.

 The stadium has a seating capacity of approximately 47,100, and includes modern features such as premium seating, suites, updated locker rooms, and a high definition video board.
+It has five locker rooms including a permanent UAB football locker room, a head coach's office for exclusive UAB use, a staff locker room, and dedicated meeting space for recruiting activities as of 2024.

 In December 2021, the stadium hosted the Super 7, the football championship games of the Alabama High School Athletic Association (AHSAA), as part of a three-year rotation with Bryant–Denny Stadium in Tuscaloosa and Jordan–Hare Stadium in Auburn that will run through at least 2032.
 (Note: While the current AHSAA rotation runs through 2032, the last event in Birmingham during this cycle will be in 2030.)

 The stadium has hosted the annual Birmingham Bowl since the bowl's 2021 edition—played on December 28, 2021, it was the first event at the venue to sell out.

 The United States Football League (USFL) played most of its 2022 games in Birmingham at Protective Stadium with the rest played at Legion Field.
 In 2023, Protective Stadium became one of the league's four hub sites, hosting home games for the Birmingham Stallions and also "home" games for the New Orleans Breakers.
-The Stallions continued to play at Protective in 2024 and 2025 following the USFL's merger into the United Football League.
+The Stallions continued to play at Protective from 2024 to 2026 following the USFL's merger into the United Football League.
+In July 2026, the UFL announced that the league would leave Birmingham and Protective Stadium.
+One of the league's co-owners, Mike Repole, singled out the stadium's capacity as being too large for the smaller spring league.